TejasS-5/Portfolio/README.md

 ### Add New Sections

-Create a new Flask API endpoint and corresponding React component..
+Create a new Flask API endpoint and corresponding React component.

 Examples: